iain-waugh/quick_par/ReadMe.md

 `PROJECT  = <your entity name> make`

+Or `make PROJECT=<your entity name>` ; both options work.

 This gives you a build directory under `syn/vivado/build_your_project` which you can examine by opening the '.dcp' file.

+If you want to target a different part, specify it on the command line like this:

+`make PROJECT=<your entity name> PART=<part number>`

+Use the same part number that you see in Vivado's "New Project" wizard.

+Example:

+`make PROJECT=counters PART=xcku040-fbva676-2-e`

 For speed, you can just get the synthesised '.dcp' file by typing: